mohammed-ibenayad/tauth-pro/tauth-pro/README.rst

 Third-party Django Authentication
 =================================

+This reusable app provides the following main features:

-Custom Django BaseBackend to authenticate users on a third-party authentication service using login credentials (username and password).
+- An abstract Django BaseBackend class for authenticating users on a third-party auth service using login credentials (username and password).

-Custom Django Rest Framework BaseAuthentication to identify coming API requests using the same third-party auth service supporting token-based authentication.
+- An abstract Django Rest Framework BaseAuthentication class for authenticating token-based API requests on the third-party auth service.

+- This app implements a complete example using Keycloak (an open source identity and access management solution).

 Quick start
 -----------